unshopable/melter/README.md

 <div>Hi, World!</div>
 ```

-Once again this is only a super basic example to get to know the capabilities of melter.
+Once again, this is only a super basic example to get to know the capabilities of melter.
 To see what's possible, check out already existing plugins:

 ### Official Plugins